 An international collaboration on evidence for faith groups’ activities, contribution and challenges to community health and wellbeing.

-JLI formed in 2012 and initially funded by a broad collaboration of international development organizations, UN agencies, academic institutions and religious bodies.
-This group was drawn together by a single shared conviction: that there is an urgent need to build our collective understanding of the potential of local faith communities for improving community health and well being.
+Founded in 2012, JLI was initially funded by a broad collaboration of international development organizations, UN agencies, academic institutions and religious bodies.
+Drawn together by a single shared conviction: there is an urgent need to build our collective understanding of the potential of local faith communities for improving community health and well being.

 Full and appropriate engagement of the capacities of faith-based groups in the achievement of the SDGs through effective partnerships with public sector and secular entities, as well as among religious groups themselves.